 - What is the difference between Collaborate Ultra and Zoom?

-However, UBC still supports Zoom because some instructors need a web-conferencing tool that can be used outside of Canvas and/or can accommodate higher numbers of participants and the ability to see more video feeds at once than Collaborate Ultra.
+- Not much.
+Collaborate Ultra and Zoom are video/audio web-conferencing and collaboration tools that let you, your peers, and your instructor meet in real time.
+Zoom is an alternative to Collaborate Ultra at UBC because some instructors need a tool that can be used outside of Canvas and/or can accommodate higher numbers of participants and the ability to see more video feeds at once.

 - Are Collaborate Ultra recordings and data stored in Canada?